dapr/docs/daprdocs/content/en/reference/api/metadata_api.md

 ## Add a custom attribute to the Dapr sidecar information

 Adds a custom attribute to the Dapr sidecar information stored by the Metadata Endpoint.

+### Usecase:
+This Dapr metatada endpoint, is for instance being used by the Dapr CLI when running dapr in standalone mode to store the PID of the process hosting the sidecar and the command used to run the application.

 ### HTTP Request